WHaverals/IntroDH-Fall2024/datasets.md

 - **[American Verse Project](https://quod.lib.umich.edu/a/amverse/)**: Electronic archive of volumes of American poetry prior to 1920.
 The full text of each volume of poetry was converted into digital form and coded adhering to the TEI guidelines.
 - **[African American Literature Text Corpus](https://github.com/amardeepmsingh/African-American-Literature-Text-Corpus-1853-1923)**: Text Corpus of African American Fiction and Poetry, from 1853-1923.
 - **[The Westminster Detective Library](https://wdl.mcdaniel.edu/)**: A collection of hundreds of detective stories, all printed before 1891 (i.e. pre-Sherlock Holmes!).
+- **[The First World War Poetry Digital Archive](https://oxford.omeka.net/s/ww1lit/page/home)**: A repository of over 7,000 items of text, images, audio, and video for teaching, learning, and research.
+- **[Broadside Ballads Online from the Bodleian Libraries](http://ballads.bodleian.ox.ac.uk/)**: Digital collection of English printed ballad-sheets from between the 16th and 20th centuries, linked to other resources for the study of the English ballad tradition.

 ### Newspapers and Magazines
 - **[Chronicling America](https://chroniclingamerica.loc.gov/)**: Historic American newspapers.